fbpx

 The second leg of a successful email defense is the SPF (Sender Policy Framework) standard, which uses encryption to authenticate the domain name of an email sender.

-The receiving email server checks the SPF record (again in your public DNS) to determine whether the IP address of the sending server is included in the white list of servers authorized to send email from your domain.
+SPF works this way: the receiving email server checks the SPF record (again in your public DNS) to determine whether the IP address of the sending server is included in the white list of servers authorized to send email from your domain.

 If the sending server is authorized, the email is verified legitimate; otherwise, the email is marked as potentially suspicious or rejected altogether.

-Tech Kahunas recommends using separate IP addresses and subdomains to send your regular business and marketing emails.
+Tech Kahunas recommends using separate IP addresses and subdomains to send regular business and marketing emails.
 This practice is recommended to avoid your marketing emails being flagged as spam and your business email delivery and reputation being affected.
 Tech Kahunas can configure this for you.

 Mark, the CEO, was shattered.
 He had always been cautious.
 He knew not to click links or open attachments and attended all the security training sessions.
 But the emails came from his email address.
 The legal crisis centered on him.